LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 ## Unlocking the Discord.

-At the moment you will only be seeing a couple of public channes on the server including the lobby.
+At the moment you will only be seeing a couple of public channels on the server, including the lobby.

-To unlock the rest of the server please read the rest of the page.
+To unlock the rest of the server, please read the rest of the page.

 The “What To do Now” heading contains further information.

 ## Why did I add step 0?

-After GMing for a long time you come to realise that different people have different levels of tolerance for all kinds of different things.
+After GMing for a long time, you come to realise that different people have different levels of tolerance for all kinds of different things.

-The intent of step 0 is to ensure that you as a potential new player are well are of possible in-game events and the types of interpersonal interactions that can occur.
+The intent of step 0 is to ensure that you as a potential new player are well are of possible in-game events, and the types of interpersonal interactions that can occur.

 This explaination is for the benefit of everyone as everyone is on the same page when it comes to expressing themselves without fear of upsetting someone else.